kelwyres/Bactabolize/README.md

 The ability of a draft model to produce biomass on minimal media is assessed during creation.
 When a model fails this test, troubleshooting information describing metabolites, reactions, and genes required to produce biomass is written to disk.

-In order to fix the model you must first determine what changes must be made to the model and then transcribe those changes into a 'patch' file.
+In order to fix the model you must then add these missing reactions into a 'patch' file.
+Only the reactions are required, their metabolites and associated genes (if any) will be added automatically.
 Then the `metabolic patch_model` command can be run, which will perform targeted gap-filling to repair the model.
 Example `patch.json` file:

 ```json
 {